All Episodes

 No matter what I do, they're not voting for me.

-Well, for some reason that that set the rest of the party off.
+Well, for some reason, that set the rest of the party off.

 And that comment is now the reason in the consultant class and throughout the party why Romney lost primarily.

-What is the difference in Romney saying that and the average political consultant who says and operates on the belief that 40 percent vote Democrat, 40 percent vote Republican, and 20 percent is where you win the election.
+What is the difference in Romney saying that and the average political consultant who says and operates on the belief that 40% vote Democrat, 40% vote Republican, and 20% is where you win the election.

-In other words, one party has its base, the other party has its base, that accounts for 80 percent of the votes, and they're in the middle is this 20 percent.
+In other words, one party has its base, the other party has its base.

-The the the independents, the undecided, and that's and the consultants all pitch themselves to candidates as the guy who can get those votes.
+The independents, the undecideds, and that's, and the consultants all pitch themselves to candidates as the guy who can get those votes.

-I know how to get the independence for you.
+I know how to get the independents for you.

 I know how to get the moderates.